kiboko-labs/native-magento-driver/docs/README.md

 This package is a toolset to manipulate data in a Magento database via `doctrine/dbal`, via a hybrid ORM/ODM.

-It is primariliy built to bring Magento synchronization into Akeneo PIM.
+It is built with love to bring Magento synchronization into Akeneo PIM and help you manage a complex hybryd flat/EAV database.

-It is built around 3 components and 1 Symfony bundle :
+3 components and 1 Symfony bundle are composing this package :

 * `Kiboko\MagentoDriver` is the ORM/ODM, bringing data representation objects and storage management.
 * `Kiboko\MagentoMapper` is used to ease the mapping between your Magento instance and your Akeneo PIM.